z33pX/Stock-Price-Prediction-With-Indicators/README.md

 # Stock-Price-Prediction-With-Indicators

+This program is for experimenting and testing with indicators of the technical analysis for predicting prices of stocks.
+The prediction is based on a recurrent neural network.

 Indicators
 -

-The prediction is based on a recurrent neural network.
 The following indicators are available as features:

 * Close (of the day before) -- `'Close'`
 * MACD  -- `'MACD'`